parkervcp/parkertron/README.md

 - [ ] Log chats/edits to separate files/folders
 - [ ] Join voice channels
 - [ ] Play audio from links

+So far I have the chat bot part down with no limiting or administration.

+Configuration is done in json.
+If you have a Bot account already you can add the token and client ID's on your own.
+If you don't you will need to set your own account up.

+The "owner" option in the configs is basically a super admin that will not be able to be blacklisted.

+The prefix is the command prefix and is customizable.
+Set to "." by default it can be changed to whatever you want.

+The Commands set up is simple and is also in json.
+See the commands.json for examples.